-I have seen IT Pros looking for solutions to monitor their Oracle or SQL or SharePoint application cache folders and files.
+I have seen IT Pros looking for solutions to monitor their Oracle, SQL, or SharePoint application cache folders and files.
 There are loads of scripts available in the community to monitor the files and folders.
-But this can cause the impact on the performance of your applications.
+But this can cause an impact on the performance of your applications.

 Can Monitoring Folders and Files cause performance issue?

-Discovery of folder and files should be optimised
+The Discovery of folders and files should be optimized

 My recommendation is to configure the discovery of files and folders carefully.
 This will help us to avoid any performance issues because of discovery and monitoring folders.
 Run the discovery only on the specific folders.
-And use optimised SCOM Management Packs (MP) to monitor folders and files.
+And use optimized SCOM Management Packs (MP) to monitor folders and files.

 SCOM Management Pack for Monitoring Folders and Files

 Savision Management Pack for SCOM helps to simplify Windows files and folder monitoring.
-It adds a simple but powerful wizard that provides users with the ability to create rules for monitoring specific Windows files and folders.
+It adds a simple but powerful wizard that allows users to create rules for monitoring specific Windows files and folders.

-This SCOM Management Pack for Monitoring folders and files will be able to easily target the file(s) you want to monitor.
+This SCOM Management Pack for Monitoring folders and files will easily target the file(s) you want to monitor.
 You have two options to configure either manually or using a wildcard.
-Checkout a few options are available in relation to the monitor:-
+Check out a few options that are available to the monitor:-

 Whether the files count is too high or too low